autonity/docs.autonity.org/content/docs/concepts/asm/_index.md

 #### Stabilization

-The Stabilization Contract maintains a ledger of CDPs and calls the Supply Control Contract to mint and burn Auton as collateral token is deposited or withdrawn and borrowing repaid.
+The Stabilization Contract maintains a record of CDPs and calls the Supply Control Contract to mint and burn Auton as collateral token is deposited or withdrawn and borrowing repaid.
+For each CDP, the Stabilization Contract records:

-The Stabilization Contract maintains an _Internal Balance Sheet_ ledger of CDP debt, recording for each CDP:

 - `timestamp`: the timestamp of the last borrow or repayment.
 - `collateral`: the collateral deposited with the Stabilization Contract.